thefstock/FirstockPy/client/docs/md/py_client/modules/markets/models/get_option_chain.md

     ### Class variables

-    `uid: str`
-    :   The user id of the login user

-    `tsym: str`
+    `cnt: str`
-    :   Trading symbol of any of the option or future.
-Option chain for that underlying will be returned.
-        (use url encoding to avoid special char error for symbols like M&M)
+    :   Number of strike to return on one side of the mid price for PUT and CALL.
+        (example cnt is 4, total 16 contracts will be returned, if cnt is is 5 total 20 contract will be returned)

     `exch: str`
     :   Exchange